 We also get Eugene from the Grease movies.

 Scott Grimes returns, a little bit older and coming back to town to visit his grandmother for Easter.
 Holy crap, this is an Easter horror flick.
-I had absolutely no recollection of that, but it official goes on my holiday horror page.
+I had absolutely no recollection of that, but it officially goes on my holiday horror page.

 So this guy is selling these big, special eggs he found in his store.
 Grandma buys them to paint for an Easter egg hunt.
 You know where this is going.
 Easter Critters!